br3ndonland/br3ndonland.github.io-jekyll/pages/udacity.md

 Mobile Web Specialists are trained in building **Progressive Web Apps** (PWAs, see <a href="https://developers.google.com/web/progressive-web-apps/" target="_blank">Google</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps" target="_blank">Mozilla</a>, and <a href="https://medium.com/javascript-scene/native-apps-are-doomed-ac397148a2c0" target="_blank">Medium</a>).
 PWAs are like a combination of web apps and native apps, improving on the best features of each.

-In this Nanodegree program, I built a restaurant reviews PWA that displays restaurant locations and info.
+In the <a href="https://www.udacity.com/course/mobile-web-specialist-nanodegree--nd024" target="_blank">Udacity Mobile Web Specialist Nanodegree program</a>, I built a restaurant reviews PWA that displays restaurant locations and info.
 The app provides offline access through the Service Worker, IndexedDB, and web manifest files.
 Users can add favorites and reviews for restaurants.
 If changes are made offline, they sync to the web server when network access is restored.

 [(Back to top)](#top)